dillonharless18/cdk-infrastructure-serverless-erp/README.md

 `name`: *Required.* String: Must match the folder name.

-`allowedGroups`: *Under development*.
-Array of strings: Will be used to restrict the API endpoint to various roles within oneXerp's ecosystem.
+`allowedGroups`: *Defaults to ["admin", "basic_user", "logistics", "project_manager", "driver"] (so all roles)* Array of strings: Will be used to restrict the API endpoint to various roles within oneXerp's ecosystem.
+The allowed values for the array can be seen in the default at the beginning of this definition.

 ## Adding New Lambda Functions